History of the School of Physics

 - Tim Bedding (2012 - present)

-Over much of the 20 years after Messel's retirement, Australian science and tertiary education suffered a severe funding squeeze.
+Over much of the time since Messel's retirement, Australian science and tertiary education suffered a severe funding squeeze.
 In the School of Physics this resulted in a gradual reduction in academic and general staff.
 Staff employed in continuing Teaching and Research positions (previously called tenured positions) numbered around 40 in 1996, but had dropped to 20 in 2006.
 However, at the same time, the nature of the academic staff changed.
 The number of research-only positions funded by grants grew rapidly, more so in Physics at Sydney than elsewhere.
 In 2008, the School had over 80 Research-only staff.
 The School's teaching program rested with the Teaching and Research staff, but with increasing contributions from Research-only staff..

 In 2008 there were around 100 postgraduate students pursuing Masters or PhD research programs.
 In addition, new postgraduate coursework programs in Medical Physics (established 2004) and Nuclear Science (established 2008) were beginning to attract significant numbers of students.